In this 30-minute recipe, mini sweet peppers are tossed with olive oil, garlic, and Parmesan, then roasted until tender.

-I have quite a few vegetable recipes on this blog.
-I often skip the starch at dinner and just serve two vegetable sides, so I'm always on the lookout for tasty recipes to vary the veggie rotation.
+I have quite a few vegetable recipes on this website.
+I usually skip the starch at dinner and just serve two vegetable sides, so I'm always on the lookout for tasty recipes to vary the veggie rotation.

 These roasted mini sweet peppers are a very popular side dish in our house.
 Everyone loves them, so I find myself making them quite often.
-I like that they are tasty, easy to make, and they are also good for you.
+I like that they are tasty, easy to make, and ready in less than 30 minutes.

 I love mini bell peppers.
 They are delicious raw!
 You can eat them like you would eat a strawberry, holding the stem and biting into them.
 They are crunchy, and their flavor is very mild.

 But I especially like them baked.
-Roasting highlights and concentrates their flavor, which is perfectly complemented by the olive oil and Parmesan.
+Roasting highlights and concentrates their flavor, which is perfectly complemented here by the olive oil and parmesan.

-Anything goes, really.
-It's such a versatile side dish.
+This is such a versatile side dish.
+It goes with anything!
 But since I cook the peppers in a 400°F oven, I like to serve them with main dishes that I can cook in the same oven.
-So I often serve them with keto meatballs, with baked hamburgers, with baked pork chops, or with pork meatballs.

 - 1 pint mini peppers (8 oz)